 C-1/C-3: Service Specification

-the Medicaid agency or the operating agency (if appli Service Type: Other Service specification are readily available to CMS upon request through icable). uests the authority to provide the following additional service not
+State laws, regulations and policies referenced in the specithe Medicaid agency or the operating agency (if applicable Service Type: ification are readily available to CMS upon request through e).

+Other Service

+the authority to provide the following additional service not

+specified in statute.

+Service Title:

 Companion

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 08 Home-Based Services 08040 companion

 Category 2: Sub-Category 2:

 08 Home-Based Services 08030 personal care

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Companion services are direct services provided to participants age 18 and older who live in private homes for the limited purposes of providing supervision or assistance that is designed to ensure the participant's health, safety and welfare and to perform incidental activities of daily living for the participant.
-This service is intended to assist the individual to participate more meaningfully in home and community life.
+This service is intended to assist the participant to participate more meaningfully in home and community life.